 - Entering the scenario The robot enters the arena through the door and stops next to it. - Introduction of guests Two persons enter through the door and introduce themselves to the robot, one by one.
 They do this while standing in front of the robot.
 The robot can give instructions to the persons on what to do during this learning phase.
 It must not involve touching any part of the robot.
 The persons are assigned names from the list.
 After the person has told the robot its name, it has to announce which name it has understood.
 The robot may ask the person to repeat its name if it hasn't understood it correctly without losing points.
 If the robot misunderstands the name during this phase, it can still use the wrong name to identify the person later.
 This is the understanding names part. - Searching guests The two persons go to another room, one sits down and one stands.
 In this room, there are two other persons which are known to the robot, e.g. members of its team, of which one is sitting and one standing.
 There is also one person standing in the room which is not known to the robot.
 All persons do not move around.
 They are either looking at the robot or looking straight.
 When told to do so by an operator, the robot goes to the room and starts looking for guests. - Identifying persons When the robot finds a person, it has to approach it and state that it has found a person (identification part).
 It then has to recognize the person by stating its name or state that the person is unknown (recognition part).
-The announcement must be done by facing the person.
-The distance from the robot to the person must not exceed one meter. - Leaving the arena When the robot has found all known persons or decides to stop searching, it leaves the arena through the entry door.
+The announcement must be done by facing the person. - Leaving the arena When the robot has found all known persons or decides to stop searching, it leaves the arena through the entry door.
 The robot may leave the arena by opening the closed door autonomously.

-RoboCup@Home Rulebook / Working Version for RoboCup 2010 Singapore (Revision: 127M )
+RoboCup@Home Rulebook / Final version for RoboCup 2011 Istanbul (Revision: $161{:}163M$)